theupdateframework/taps/tap4.md

 repositories.
 Clients can keep all of the metadata for each repository in a separate directory of their choice.

+## Mechanism to determine mapping of target(s) to repositories

+Adopters must implement a mechanism that determines which remote repositories are queried when downloading metadata and target files.
+The exact design of this mechanism is left to adopters, but in the majority of cases it will be a simple file that the updater uses when it searches for a requested target file.
+At a minimum, the mechanism must support or exhibit the following three
+properties:

+A. An ordered list of one or more repositories that may be queried to fetch metadata and target files.
+That is, each item of the list can be one or more repositories.
+The updater tries each repository in the listed order when it is instructed to download metadata or target files.

+B. A list of target paths, which may be condensed as [glob patterns](https://en.wikipedia.org/wiki/Glob_(programming), that are associated with each ordered list of repositories.
+For example, the updater can be instructed to only download paths that resemble the glob pattern `foo-2.*.tgz` from the first list of repositories in (A).

+C. A flag that instructs the updater to continue searching, or not, subsequent repositories after failing to download a requested target file from specific repository in list (A).
+Each list of repositories in list (A) can indicate/use this flag independent of other repositories in the list.

+The three properties above are all that is required to aid or guide the updater in its search for requested target files.
+The next section covers the logic that an updater must follow when it performs the search, and how it uses the machanism outlined in this section.

+This TAP provides, as a concrete example, a JSON file (also known as the map file) that supports the three properties above.
+The reader is encouraged to reference the example map file later in this TAP when implementing the mechanism outlined here, and the search logic of the following section.

 ## Searching for targets on multiple repositories

 In order to search for targets on repositories, a TUF client should perform the following steps:

-1. Look at the first entry in the list of mappings.
+1. Look at the first entry in the list of repositories in (A).

-2. If a desired target matches a targets path pattern in the "paths" attribute, then download and verify metadata from every repository specified in the "repositories" attribute.
+2. If a desired target path matches the associated path or glob pattern of the list of repositories, then download and verify metadata from each of these repositories.

 3. Ensure that the targets metadata, specifically length and hashes about the target, match across all repositories.
 Custom targets metadata are exempted from this requirement.

 4. If the targets metadata is a match across repositories, return this metadata.